Benefits to Kids from Learning About Dinosaurs

 Fascination with Dinosaurs

-One thing that always seems to astound us — young or old — is the subject of dinosaurs.
+One thing that always seems to astound us, young or old, is the subject of dinosaurs.
 Something about these ancient creatures just inspires awe in people.
-Much has been written about dinosaurs, with plenty of TV shows and movies created as well (some more accurate than others) about them.
+Much has been written about dinosaurs, with plenty of TV shows and movies created as well, some more accurate than others, about them.

-Should your kids be interested in dinosaurs, there is a lot you can tie-in with a variety of subjects in the field of science.
-Through teaching your young children about Dinosaurs, you will give them a solid science background they can utilize throughout their years of school.
+Should your kids be interested in dinosaurs, there is a lot you can tie in with a variety of subjects in the field of science.
+Through teaching your young children about dinosaurs, you will give them a solid science background they can utilize throughout their years of school.

 Different Classes of Animals

 In nature, there are carnivores, herbivores, and omnivores.
-Dinosaurs made-up all three of these categories, with their own complex and varying food chains.
+Dinosaurs made up all three of these categories, with their own complex and varying food chains.

 You can use this discussion to lead into further talk about how different species adapted for assorted needs.
-A Dinosaur with a long neck could easily pick the leaves out of tall-trees, just as a small carnivore would have been able to squeeze into all sorts of tight-spots to catch fleeing prey.
+A dinosaur with a long neck could easily pick the leaves out of tall trees, just as a small carnivore would have been able to squeeze into all sorts of tight spots to catch fleeing prey.

 Earth’s History and Evolution Theory

 Incorporate the history of Earth as well, discussing how our planet looks a lot different now than it did millions of years ago.
-You can cover how areas that now are frozen-over may have once held tropical rain forests, and vice-versa.
+You can cover how areas that are now frozen over may have once held tropical rain forests, and vice versa.

 Engage Young Minds

-Dinosaurs can be a great point-of-entry into discussing a wide range of science subjects thanks to their being so fascinating and fun.
-Plus, who knows, you might learn some cool dino-facts yourself too!
+Dinosaurs can be a great point of entry into discussing a wide range of science subjects thanks to their being so fascinating and fun.
+Plus, who knows, you might learn some cool dino facts yourself too!